Check-in begins 1 p.m. on Tuesday, August 26, at the Oakland campus

 Fall New Student Orientation Only

-These additional steps take place during fall new student orientation:
+Here's an additional step to take during fall new student orientation:

 Step 11: Exhibit in the Annual New Student Exhibition